UMCUGenetics/HapSMA/README.md

 A successfull analysis will result in an email with subject: "SMA Workflow Successful".
 Processed data will be stored in folder `demo_analysis/output`.

+We have included output data (BAM files and VCF files) within the 'demodata/results/' folder that can be used to compare results (i.e with bcftools isec for comparisons of VCFs).
+Note that small differences can occur due to the use of different compute environments.

 # 2) Analyzing full datasets

 Although several options are available to start HapSMA we strongly advise to always provide a single BAM file as input and always perform re-mapping (option __bam_single_remap__).